alphagov/govuk-design-system/src/components/tabs/index.md

 If you use too many tabs or they have long labels then they may wrap over more than one line.
 This makes it harder for users to see the connection between the selected tab and its content.

+### Add headings to tab content

+Use headings within each tab for screen reader users.

 ## Research and testing

 This component is experimental because it has not yet been tried in research with users.